cttsai/illinois-cross-lingual-wikifier/README.md

 ### Train NER Model

-We use Illinois NER to train and do inference.
-Check ./script/train-ner.sh as an example.
-Note that the input files are in the colum format.
+Use ./script/train-ner.sh to train Illinois NER models with wikifier features.
+Note that the training and test files should be in the colum format.

 ### Contact
 Chen-Tse Tsai (ctsai12@illinois.edu)